When these sound waves interact with the tissues of your body these beneficial effects occur:

 Blood flow is critical for healing tissue and injures.
 Shockwave Therapy has been shown to stimulate angiogenesis which means it creates new capillaries in the target tissue.
 Thus increasing blood flow to the injured area for faster recovery.

 Chronic inflammation is often the cause of chronic pain in your body.
 Inflammation is a natural response from your body to help heal the injured area.
-However, inflammation can do more harm than good slowing down recovery.
+However, inflammation that doesn’t end can do more harm than good slowing down recovery.
 Shockwave Therapy can help reduce inflammation accelerating healing.

 Stimulation of collagen

 Production of enough collagen is essential for the repair processes.
 Shockwave therapy increases production of collagen.
 As the injured area returns back to having strong collagen fibres the functionality can be restored.